conapps/devnet/guias/05a-DNAC.md

 ## Generate a service token (script 14a)

+Carefully review the [API documentation](https://developer.cisco.com/site/dna-center-rest-api/) regarding how to get a service token.
+The procedure explained in the docs, assumes the use of a web browser (cookie based JWT).
+In our case we are not using a browser to interact with the API; we are going to interact with it through a Python script.
+Although both procedures are almost the same, they have some minor differences:

+Procedure to get a token using POSTMAN:

+1. Configure the method as "POST"
+2. Configure the URL as: https://sandboxdnac.cisco.com/api/system/v1/auth/token
+3. Add a header {"Content-Type":"application/json"}
+4. Add a header {"Authorization":"Basic <username:password>"}
+    Pay attention to the space after "Basic". <username:password> must be "devnetuser:Cisco123!" encoded in Base64 (ZGV2bmV0dXNlcjpDaXNjbzEyMyE=)
+5. Submit and see the results in the body of the response.

-To get a service token:
+Now let's see how to get a service token programmatically using Python:

-1. Locate the 14a-DNAC-get-token.py.
+1. Locate the 15-DNAC-get-token.py.
 2. Use a Python command to run the script.
 For example:
-    * On Linux or Mac OS: python3 14a-DNAC-get-token.py
+    * On Linux or Mac OS: ```python3 15-DNAC-get-token.py```
-    * On Windows: py -3 14a-DNAC-get-token.py or python 14a-DNAC-get-token.py
+    * On Windows: ```py -3 15-DNAC-get-token.py or python 14a-DNAC-get-token.py```
 3. Copy the service token printed in the console, navigate to [https://jwt.io](https://jwt.io), paste it inside "Encoded" text area and see the results in "Decoded" field.

 > Observe that the function `HTTPBasicAuth` takes care of base64 encoding of the username and password and to include the encoded field in a header in the request.